PGMY/q2w3-fixed-widget/readme.txt

 * [Q2W3 Post Order](http://wordpress.org/extend/plugins/q2w3-post-order/)

 == Changelog ==

+= 2.2 =
+* Now the plugin is able to reflect dynamic page content changes (infinite scroll, ajax basket and other javascript stuff)!!!
+* Added new option to plugin settings: Refresh interval.
+Recommended values between 250 - 1500 milliseconds.
+Note: setting have impact on the site performance (client side).
+If you don't have dynamic content, set Refresh interval = 0.
+* Mobile Detect class updated to version 2.5.7

 = 2.1 =
 * New option to define custom widget IDs for static sidebars and etc.